sergeyleepython/monitor_bot/README.md

 Monitor Bot
 =========
-This bot monitors a website's state by sending a request to a specified url every 1 second and checking the presence of a specified substring in a response.
+This bot monitors a website's status by sending a request to a specified URL every 1 second and checking the presence of a specified substring in a response.

-If the substring is absent, the bot sends warning to a specified Telegram chat id, but not more that once a minute.
+If the substring is absent, the bot sends warning to a specified Telegram chat id, but not more than once a minute.

 ## INSTALATION
 There are two ways to install the bot.